qognitive/fast-pauli/docs/getting_started.rst

     A.dim
     A.n_pauli_strings

-Just like with ``PauliString`` objects, we can apply ``PauliOp`` objects to a set of quantum states or compute expectation values, as well as arithmetic operations and dense matrix conversions.
+Just like with ``PauliString`` objects, we can apply ``PauliOp`` objects to a set of vectors, or compute expectation values, as well as arithmetic operations and dense matrix conversions.
 Just like with ``PauliString`` objects, we can also convert ``PauliOp`` objects back to dense numpy arrays if we'd like or get their string representation, in this case a list of strings: